ciatph/csv-firestore/README.md

 ### NPM Package/Class

 - Require **csv-firestore** as an npm package: `require('csv-firestore')` if it's installed using **npm**, or
-- Require the **CsvToFirestore** class from `./lib/classes/csvtofirestore` into a script if it's installed outside npm.
+- Require the **CsvToFireStore** class from `./lib/classes/csvtofirestore`` into a script if it's installed outside npm.
 See example usage below:

 ```
 // examples/example.js